 If you aspire to become a web developer, failing to learn Dreamweaver could cause you to miss out on a job or promotion.
 That’s where our guide comes into play.

 Below, you will find everything you need to know about how to learn Adobe Dreamweaver, including the best online courses or training programs.
 You will also find extra resources if you want to go the extra mile.

 What Is Adobe Dreamweaver?

 Adobe Dreamweaver is software that allows its users to build web pages in a live preview.
+It is much more than just an HTML editor.
 The software changes the code simultaneously as you make changes to the page’s design.
 Alternatively, you can also make changes in the code that will take effect in real-time on the page you’re designing.

 This allows you to have precise control over your work.
 One of the best things about this application is that you do not need to know any code to use it.
+Unlike with other web development tools, you don’t have to learn HTML and CSS.
 Your designs will be converted into HTML code that you can easily export, making it easy for beginners and professionals to use.

 What Is Adobe Dreamweaver Used For?